-The Carter Family - "Can't Feel at Home" Listen to before class: Woody Guthrie: "I Ain't Got No Home in This World Anymore" (1938) Lyrics for song: (use for worksheet) "I Ain't Got no Home in this World" Download Lyrics for song: (use for worksheet) "I Ain't Got no Home in this World" Due before class: Analysis of "I ain't got no home in this world" Guthrie song- - go to assignments and fill out the worksheet - turn in as a Word document In class: World War IIDownload World War II In class: "Is Art Worth a Life?" by Monuments Man Bernard Taper In class: "Rosie the Riveter" by The Four Vagabonds, written by Redd Evans and John Jacob Loeb, RCA Bluebird Records (300810A), 1942 In class: Norman Rockwell's Saturday Evening Post 1943 cover featuring Rosie the RiveterDownload Norman Rockwell's Saturday Evening Post 1943 cover featuring Rosie the Riveter In class: Rockwell, "The Four Freedoms" Download Rockwell, "The Four Freedoms" In class: Intro to 1950's Post War CultureDownload Intro to 1950's Post War Culture In class: American sitcoms - I Love Lucy S2E1 - Job Switching - 1952 In class: The Beat Generation In class: Rock and Roll and Teenagers When Teens Rebelled Blackboard Jungle (1955) Bill Haley and His Comets "Rock Around the Clock" Tuesday, July 18:
+The Carter Family - "Can't Feel at Home"Links to an external site.

+Listen to before class: Woody Guthrie: "I Ain't Got No Home in This World Anymore" (1938)Links to an external site.

+Lyrics for song: (use for worksheet) "I Ain't Got no Home in this World"Download Lyrics for song: (use for worksheet) "I Ain't Got no Home in this World"

+Due before class: Analysis of "I ain't got no home in this world" Guthrie song- - go to Discussion Board and fill out the worksheet

+In class: The Making of Migrant Mother Links to an external site.

+World War II

+In class: "Is Art Worth a Life?" by Monuments Man Bernard TaperLinks to an external site.

+In class: "Rosie the Riveter" by The Four VagabondsLinks to an external site., written by Redd Evans and John Jacob Loeb, RCA Bluebird Records (300810A), 1942

+In class: Norman Rockwell's Saturday Evening Post 1943 cover featuring Rosie the RiveterDownload Norman Rockwell's Saturday Evening Post 1943 cover featuring Rosie the Riveter

+In class: Rockwell, "The Four Freedoms" Download Rockwell, "The Four Freedoms"

+In class: Intro to 1950's Post War CultureDownload Intro to 1950's Post War Culture

+In class: American sitcoms - I Love Lucy S2E1 - Job Switching - 1952Links to an external site.

+In class: The Beat GenerationLinks to an external site.

+In class: Rock and Roll and Teenagers When Teens Rebelled Links to an external site.

+Blackboard Jungle (1955)Links to an external site.

+Bill Haley and His Comets "Rock Around the Clock" Links to an external site.

-Read before class: "Download "There Will Come Soft Rains" by Ray Bradbury (1950)Download There Will Come Soft Rains" by Ray Bradbury (1950) Due before class: Analysis of "There Will Come Soft Rains" - go to assignments and answer 3 questions about the short story - make sure you fully answer the questions - turn in as a Word document In class: The 1960's and the Counterculture Power PointDownload The 1960's and the Counterculture Power Point In class:
+Read before class: "Download "There Will Come Soft Rains" by Ray Bradbury (1950)Download There Will Come Soft Rains" by Ray Bradbury (1950)

+Due before class: Analysis of "There Will Come Soft Rains" - go to Discussion Board and answer 3 questions about the short story - make sure you fully answer the questions

-The 1960's Counterculture
+In class: The 1960's and the Counterculture Power PointDownload The 1960's and the Counterculture Power Point

+The 1960's CountercultureLinks to an external site.

-Tim Leary, "turn on, tune in, drop out"
+Tim Leary, "turn on, tune in, drop out"Links to an external site.

-In class: Jimi Hendrix - "National Anthem U.S.A" (Woodstock 1969)
+In class: Jimi Hendrix - "National Anthem U.S.A" (Woodstock 1969)Links to an external site.

-Woodstock - August 15, 1969
+Woodstock - August 15, 1969Links to an external site.

-Harlem Cultural Festival, 1969
+Harlem Cultural Festival, 1969Links to an external site.

-Thursday, July 20: